Erin L. McCoy

 Erin L. McCoy’s debut novel, Underlake, is forthcoming from Doubleday in 2026.

-Her debut poetry collection, Wrecks, will be published by Noemi Press in October 2025 and was a finalist for the Noemi Book Award.
+Her debut poetry collection, Wrecks, was published by Noemi Press on October 15, 2025, and was a finalist for the Noemi Book Award.

 Erin’s work has appeared in Best New Poets twice.
 She was a finalist in the Missouri Review’s Miller Audio Prize and won second place in the 2019–2020 Rougarou Poetry Contest, judged by CAConrad.
 Her poetry and fiction have appeared in American Poetry Review, Conjunctions, and other publications.